ResourcesArticles

 This is broken down as follows:

-• Default Probability is a measure of the likelihood that a borrower will default on their loan.
+• Default probability measures the likelihood that a borrower will default on their loan.
 This is calculated by reviewing the borrower’s credit score, income level, and past loan history.

 • Exposure is the amount of money that the lender stands to lose in the event of a default.
 This is calculated based on the size of the loan, the terms, and any collateral provided.